Coleslaw is a traditional side with almost any Southern meal or BBQ. Make this simple and classic recipe at home to enjoy anytime.Jump to Recipe

 Fast forward to the next week, and we still hadn’t made the meal because of no coleslaw.
 I added the ingredients to make our own to the list, and we decided to give it a try.

-We used the coleslaw for the recipe intended and also had it with our BBQ Burgers that weekend, as well as with every meal for the next couple of days.
+We used the coleslaw for the recipe intended and also had it with our BBQ Burgers.
+We had so much, it was a side with every meal for the next couple of days.
 I tried it and actually liked it, which surprised even myself.
 The boys weren’t sold on it, but Justin and his parents and brother all said it was delicious.

 The only feedback I received on the recipe was to make sure to cut the cabbage even thinner next time.
-Since I don’t usually eat coleslaw, I wasn’t sure how it should be cut, and Justin wasn’t home when I was preparing it.
+Since I don’t usually eat coleslaw, I wasn’t sure how it should be cut.
 I used a regular knife, but may try to use my mandolin slicer next time to get a more uniform cut and be able to do it thinner without worrying about my fingers getting in the way!

 To prepare the coleslaw, take both your green cabbage and red cabbage and slice them as thin as you can.
 You will also want to cut the slices at least in half so you don’t have really long pieces of cabbage in there.
 We bought a medium-sized cabbage (the store really only had one size) and the smallest red cabbage we could find.